Sorry, you need to enable JavaScript to visit this website.

 4.1.1.
 Identify missing patches, computer vulnerabilities due to missing patches, failed patches, etc.

 4.1.2.
-Maintain an inventory of production systems, types of OSes, roaming computers, remote office machines under IP scope management, etc.
+Maintain an inventory of production systems, types of operating systems, roaming computers, remote office machines under IP scope management, etc.

 4.1.3.
-Manage 'bring your own device' (BYOD) components, including laptops used for work that aren't company-owned.
+Manage 'bring your own device' (BYOD) components, including laptops used for work that are not District-owned or managed.

 4.1.4.
-When new computers are added to your network, make sure they're covered under automated patching.
+When new computers are added to the network, make sure that the new system is covered under automated patching.

 4.1.5.
-Be aware of certain patches that shouldn't be deployed in your network because they can prevent other components from operating efficiently, some versions of Java, for example.
+Be aware of certain patches that shouldn't be deployed in the network as they may prevent other components from operating efficiently, some versions of Java RE, for example.

 4.2.
 Evaluating Patches in a test environment before applying to the Production environment:

-The test environment should mirror the network, containing the same types of Operating Systems and applications used in production.
-Testing patches before deployment ensures they're stable for deployment.
+The test environment should mirror the network, containing the same types of operating systems and applications used in production.
+Testing patches before deployment ensures that it is stable for deployment.
 This process is replicable for the whole enterprise.

 4.3.
 Developing a Patch Management Program that ensures that Systems, Utilities, and Applications are regularly patched:

 4.3.1.
-A regular schedule (30 days for Levels 5&4 and 90 days for level 3) shall be developed for security patching of all the District systems and devices.
+A regular schedule (30 days for Levels 5 & 4 and 90 days for level 3) must be developed for security patching of all the District systems and devices.

 4.3.2.
-Patching shall include updates to all operating systems, including office productivity software, database software, and third-party applications (e.g., Flash, Java, etc.), under the direction of OCTO management.
+Patching must include updates to all operating systems, including office productivity software, database software, and third-party applications (e.g., Firefox, Java RE, etc.), under the direction of OCTO management.

 4.3.3.
 Where vendors have automated patching procedures for their applications, automatic updates must be enabled on the systems for such applications.